YCChu1995/Paper-Summary/2002_Fine-Tuning Pretrained Language Models - Weight Initializations, Data Orders, and Early Stopping.md

 > [2002.06305](https://arxiv.org/abs/2002.06305)<br>

 ## Summary
-1. Confirm the instability during fine-tuning BERT across different weight initialization (WI) of the classification layer and training data ordering (DO), determined by shuffling, affects validation performance.
+1. Confirm fine-tuning instability in BERT across different `weight initialization (WI) in the classification layer` and `training data ordering (DO), determined by shuffling`, affects validation performance.
 2. Propose a solution (Early Stopping Strategy) to overcome the instability as in [No.1 in Tech Insights](#tech-insights).

 ## Tech Insights